dykyi-roman/architecture/hexagonal_architecture.md

 * Follow dependency inversion principle

 ### Code structure
-important to know, when you follow this approach, please structuring an application based on Ports and Adapters not only on the diagrams.
+Important to know, when you follow this approach, please structuring an application based on Ports and Adapters not only on the diagrams.
 Tty to do it in the code too, to transfer the domain description to the code as much as possible.
 Use `Adapter` and `Port` postfix in your class and interfaces.

 ### Summary